mavjav-edu/pcc_2e/beyond_pcc/ai_player.md

 We first import the `random()` function from the `random` module (1).
 In `_implement_strategy()` we define a firing frequency, in this case 0.5 (2).
 We test whether a randomly-generated number is less than this firing frequency, and only fire a bullet if it is.
 To really see that this code works, set the firing frequency to something really low like 0.1 or 0.01.
 You should see the ship fire much less frequently, and with some randomness.

-I don't think this approach helps the current strategy, but I have found it a useful approach in some situations.
+The book's author says he doesn't think this approach helps the current strategy, but the book's author has found it a useful approach in some situations.
 If you want, you can put this in a new method called `_fire_bullet()`, and give it a parameter for the firing frequency.
 Then you could use different firing frequencies in specific situations, such as when there are only a certain number of aliens left on the screen.

 Next we'll look at targeting a specific alien.